15 Simple Social Media Marketing Tips for Absolute Beginners (And, Tips from Experts)

-Do your social media updates get a lot of shares, comments, and clicks?
+Do your social media posts get a lot of shares, comments, and clicks?
 And do they drive a lot of traffic back to your blog?

 Maybe you get very few interactions and referral traffic from social media.
 Worse still, perhaps your social posts go completely unnoticed.